rohithreddy0087/rohithreddy0087.github.io/_experience/experience.md

     <h3>Responsibilites</h3>
     <ul>
         <li>Developing a multi-threaded desktop software application using Python/C++ Qt, incorporating server-client architecture and APIs to connect to and process data from hundreds of NTRIP/socket servers.
 Implemented advanced data processing techniques, including coordinate correction in RTCM messages and data publishing to a new NTRIP server.</li>
+        <li>Working a machine learning project to classify anomalies, artifacts, and offsets within a vast dataset of geodetic time series spanning over 30 decades and covering thousands of stations across North America.
+Developing an end-to-end pipeline that encompasses data preprocessing, validation, dataset creation, and model development, with a focus on leveraging graph-based methods.
+Employing a combination of Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), LSTMs for time series feature extraction, and Graph Convolutions for spatial relationship analysis.
+Utilizing distributed training (DDP) on Kubernetes clusters to handle the scale and complexity of the dataset.</li>
         <li>Collaborated with the NASA JPL team to analyze time series data using both supervised and unsupervised learning methods to accurately identify and classify various types of anomalies in the data.</li>
     </ul>
   </div>